The Surrey-Wonder [graphic] : an anatomical-farce as it was dissected at [the] Theatre-Royal, Lincolns-Inn-Fields.

 Sheet trimmed to plate mark.

-CtY-LW - Abstract:
+CtY-LW

-- "Satire on Mary Toft, the "rabbit breeder" and those who were duped by her fraud.
-The interior of a large room, presumably intended as Lacy's bagnio in Leicester Fields, in the centre of which Toft reclines on a chair attended by a doctor, John Howard, while a gentleman identified by Stephens as Nathaniel St AndreĢ, wearing a hat, has laid down a walking stick and kneels to lift a rabbit that is emerging from below her skirts.
+"Satire on Mary Toft, the "rabbit breeder" and those who were duped by her fraud.
+The interior of a large room, presumably intended as Lacy's bagnio in Leicester Fields, in the centre of which Toft reclines on a chair attended by a doctor, John Howard, while a gentleman identified by Stephens as Nathaniel St AndreĢ, wearing a hat, has laid down a walking stick and kneels to lift a rabbit that is emerging from below her skirts.
 On the left, three men enter through an open door, the foremost, evidently John Maubray, holding up a specimen bottle and grasping by the shoulder another doctor, who points towards Toft; another holding a staff aplpears to be a constable.
 Other men (one perhaps intended as her husband) gather behind Toft's chair; Samuel Molyneux, wearing a hat and holding a walking stick turns away in disgust as a midwife holds up a "new-born" rabbit.
 On a table in the background lie a hat, ink stand and specimens of Toft's rabbits; the walls are hung with five paintings and a large map of Surrey."--British Museum online catalogue.

-- Topics:
+Topics:

-- Births.
+Births.

 Deception.